 In January of 1997, Richard Glossip was the manager of the Best Budget Inn in Oklahoma City, owned by Barry Van Treese, and lived on the premises.
 Justin Sneed was a maintenance worker at the hotel, in exchange for room and board.
 Barry also owned a Best Budget Inn in Tulsa, Oklahoma, and lived in Lawton, Oklahoma.
 Barry would occasionally visit each hotel.
 During the last six months of 1996, Barry and his family experienced several tragedies and he was not able to monitor the hotels as closely as he normally did.
 At the beginning of 1997, Barry chose to audit both hotels, as there were shortfalls.
 Barry’s wife noticed that there was over $6,000 in shortages from the hotel managed by Glossip, and testified that Barry intended to ask Glossip about the missing money.

 On January 6, 1997, Barry left the Oklahoma City hotel and drove to the Tulsa motel.
-While there, Barry informed the manager that there were several discrepancies at the Oklahoma City hotel and that if Glossip was unable to provide the information, he would be fired.
+While there, Barry informed the manager that there were several discrepancies at the Oklahoma City hotel.
+Barry also said that if Glossip was unable to provide the information, he would be fired.
 According to the Tulsa hotel manager, William Bender, Barry was extremely upset and planned to have William manage the Oklahoma City hotel if Glossip was fired.
 Barry returned to the Oklahoma City hotel very early in the morning of January 7.

 Shortly after Barry’s return, Glossip approached Sneed and asked him to murder Barry.
 Gossip said he would pay him $10,000.
 According to Sneed, this was not the first time Glossip made the request, with an increase in payment amount each time.